Jurisdiction overview

 How is Spanish tax residency determined?

-Under Article 9 of Law 35/2006 (the IRPF Law), an individual is a Spanish tax resident for a tax year if any of three tests is satisfied: physical presence in Spain for more than 183 days in the calendar year (with sporadic absences computed under Article 9.1.a as Spanish-resident days unless the filer can demonstrate tax residency elsewhere); the principal centre of economic interests is in Spain (a facts-and-circumstances test focused on assets, income generation, and business activities); or a presumption that the spouse-not-legally-separated and dependent minor children habitually resident in Spain triggers the filer's residency unless the filer demonstrates otherwise [SC8].
-Treaty residency tie-breakers under Spain's bilateral DTAs apply where two jurisdictions both treat a person as resident.
+Under Article 9 of Law 35/2006 (the Ley del IRPF), an individual is a Spanish tax resident if any of three tests is met.
+The primary test is physical presence in Spain for more than 183 days in the calendar year — sporadic absences count as Spanish-resident days unless the filer proves tax residency elsewhere.
+The second test is having the principal centre of economic interests in Spain.
+The third is a rebuttable presumption triggered when a spouse-not-legally-separated and dependent minor children are habitually resident in Spain.

 How does Spanish corporate tax work?